 Jura E8 display is a smaller — 2.8” TFT color display, which means it isn’t a touchscreen.
 There are six buttons and a rotary dial interface.

 Both machines are easy to use, and I had no issue getting the hang of Jura’s bells and whistles.
 The machines guide you through the brewing process nicely — you can select and customize your drink before or during the brewing process.
 Both devices have One Touch technology that allows you to choose over a dozen coffee drinks with a push of one button.

 However, Jura S8 does have a more fancy appearance because of the touchscreen, and it feels more modern.
 Also, Jura S8 has Operating Instructions, which let you know how to position the Fine Foam Frother’s dial based on which coffee drink you want.
-This makes the use extra convenient.
-You don’t have to memorize how to set the dial or write it down.
+This makes the use extra convenient as you don’t have to memorize how to set the dial or write it down.